ashblue/fluid-behavior-tree/README.md

 ## Creating Custom Reusable Nodes

-What makes Fluid Behavior Tree so powerful is the ability to write your own nodes and add them to the builder without editing any source.
+What makes Visual Behavior Tree so powerful is the ability to write your own nodes and add them to the builder without editing any source.
 You can even create Unity packages that add new builder functionality.
 For example we can write a new tree builder method like this that sets the target of your AI system with just a few lines of code.

 ```C#
 var tree = new BehaviorTreeBuilder(gameObject)